lakshmiDRIP/DROP/README.md

 ## Documentation

  * The API Javadoc is available as part of the main development load.
- * DRIP Technical Specifications are in their corresponding folders
+ * DROP Technical Specifications are in their corresponding folders
  * Dated Release Notes in the ReleaseNotes Folder
  * External Reference Publications in the corresponding folder
  * User guide is a work in progress!